JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 fast we need the [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) `broadcast` to be very fast as well.
-First, this requires that arbitrary user-defined scalar (non-vectorized!) functions like `x -> 2*x + x^2` be compiled to fast code, which isn't true in most other dynamically typed high-level languages like Python, but is usually true in statically typed languages like Go.
+First, this requires that arbitrary user-defined scalar (non-vectorized!) functions like `x -> 2*x + x^2` be compiled to fast code, which is often a challenge in high-level dynamic languages.
 Second, it ideally requires that higher-order functions like `broadcast` be able to [inline](https://en.wikipedia.org/wiki/Inline_expansion) the function argument `x -> 2*x + x^2`, and this facility is even less common.
 (It wasn't available in Julia until version 0.5.)

-### The importance of inlining
+### The importance of higher-order inlining

 In particular, consider
 a naive implementation of `broadcast` (only for one-argument functions):